 Coding Bootcamps and Income Share Agreements

-Another trend that has emerged is that ISAs are becoming the standard in coding bootcamps.
+Another trend that has emerged is that coding bootcamp income share agreements are becoming the preferred method of financing these accelerated programs.
 Over the last few years, dozens of coding bootcamps have started to offer ISA-based repayment terms.
 The reason for this is that ISAs have allowed companies like Lambda to acquire a competitive advantage — their incentives are fully aligned with those of their students, which has allowed them to attract new students.
 Coding bootcamps typically use shorter ISA terms and higher minimum income thresholds than those seen in colleges, based on projected earnings.
 Further, the majority of coding bootcamps are unaccredited and are not eligible for funding under Title IV.
 This means that students cannot access traditional student aid — Pell Grants, Stafford Subsidized loans, et cetera — and so they have to turn to the private market for financing.
 ISAs allow institutions to remove capital as a barrier and provide people with an alternative — indeed a more flexible alternative — to students loans, which further demonstrates how ISAs can be a competitive advantage.

 Financing Income Share Agreements and Capital